kalamkitty/pands-problem-sheet/README.md

 # Week 06 - Square root

 This program gets the approximate square root of the users input, using Newton's method.
 I used this formula squareroot = 0.5 * (approx + (usersinput / x))  to get a broad estimate of the square root of the input number.
-Using a while loop to calculate a more accurate answer, to only stop the process when the better estimate equals to the initial assumed estimate.
+Using a while loop to calculate a more accurate answer using the same formula, to only stop the process when the better estimate equals to the initial assumed estimate.

 References:

 Square Root of a Number using Newton's Method | Python | The Last Minute Professor.
-2021. [video] Youtube.
+2021. [video] Youtube.https://www.youtube.com/watch?v=xdlIFw5EM4w .

 Stack Overflow.
 2019.
 Newton's method for approximating square roots. [online] Available at: <https://stackoverflow.com/questions/55232484/newtons-method-for-approximating-square-roots> [Accessed 21 March 2022].